College & Career Readiness

 Learn how to apply and interview for jobs.

 The PSAT assesses the critical reading, mathematics, and writing skills students need for college and beyond.

-Students sign up for the PSAT with their school counselor.
-Online registration is not available to students or parents.
-The cost is $14.
+Students sign up for the PSAT with the office or school counselor.
+Online registration is not available.
+The cost is $17.

 |Area||Timing||Question Types||Measures how well students|

 |Analyze, evaluate, and think logically about what they read|

 |Math||Two 25-minute sections||

 Student-produced response (grid-ins)